 Here is an example of clean HTML code:

 Our editors work collaboratively with you to ensure your article is clear, coherent, concise, and cogent.
 Our goal is to make your article as good as it can possibly be and ensure the mutual satisfaction of author and editor.

 Once our editors accept your proposal for a column or article, they’ll work with you to set a deadline for submitting your draft and schedule your article for publication on UXmatters.
 Before you begin writing, if necessary, you can work with a developmental editor to refine your proposal.
 Once you’ve submitted a complete draft of your article, it will go through one or two cycles of developmental / copyediting.
 After each round of editing before production begins, you’ll have the opportunity to make any revisions that are necessary.
 Please try to avoid adding large amounts of new content at this stage.
 During editing, your editor may refer you to specific guidelines in our UXmatters Guidelines for Style and Usage.
 The reason for many of the edits your editor makes is conformance to these guidelines.

 Important—Use Microsoft Word and be sure to keep Track Changes turned on throughout all editing cycles.
-Your editor will accept all changes once the draft is final.
-However, if you find all of the tracked changes visually confusing, it’s okay to accept all changes before you start making your revisions.
-But we need to be able to track the history of changes on which there is not yet agreement, so please do not reject any changes; revise them instead.
+Please accept all of your editor’s changes before you start making your revisions.
+Your editor will also accept all changes once the draft is final, but we need to be able to track the history of changes on which there is not yet agreement, so please do not reject any edits; revise all changes instead.

 Your editor will return the edited draft of your article to you for your review, using the following file-naming convention:

 If there are subsequent changes to drafts, we need to track both author and editor version numbers in file names, as follows:

 For each of your subsequent drafts, add or increment the version number following your name.
 Editors add or increment the version number following their name for each round of edits.